santiagoprado12/Titanic-effort/README.md

 ### Data Validation and Model Retraining
 see the code [here](.github/workflows/monitoring.yaml)

-This package has implemented data validation and model retraining to maintain model accuracy:
+This package has implemented in github actions a data validation and model retraining pipeline, in order to maintain the model accuracy:

 1. **Data quality check:** Before being uploaded to trhe registry, the data is validated using Great Expectations.
 This ensures that the incoming data adheres to the expected format and quality.